 Learn more about Arizona gun control laws in the table below.
 See Details on State Gun Control Laws for more general information.

 |Illegal Arms||Automatic weapons, rifle with barrel less than 16 inches or shotgun barrel less than 18 inches, or any firearm made from rifle/shotgun which as modified has overall length of less than 26 inches, device made or adapted to muffle the report of firearm; firearm capable of shooting one or more shots automatically without manual reloading, by a single function of trigger|

 |Who May Not Own||1.
 Anyone found to constitute a danger to himself or others pursuant to court order and whose court-ordered treatment has not been terminated by court order; 2.
 Convicted felon involving violence or possession and use of deadly weapon or dangerous instrument and whose civil rights have not been restored; 3.
 Imprisoned or in correctional/detention facility|

 |Law Prohibiting Firearms On or Near School Grounds||Misdemeanor or Felony.
 13-3102(A)(12)|

 Note: State laws are constantly changing -- please contact an Arizona criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.

 Arizona Criminal Laws Related Resources:

-Learn More From an Experienced Attorney
+Learn More About Arizona Gun Control Laws from an Attorney

 Contact a qualified attorney.